B.Hooked Summer Sock Knitting KAL

 Welcome to the summer sock knitting KAL!
 This special event takes place every June so you can learn the useful skill of sock knitting.

-Stay tuned for 2021 Summer Sock Knitting KAL details!
+Stay tuned for the next Summer Sock Knitting KAL details!

 About the Event